Paralympian eyes Olympic glory after "miracle" crash

 By Liza Jansen

-UTRECHT, The Netherlands, December 8 Paralympic silver medalist Monique van der Vorst has miraculously become an able-bodied Olympic hopeful after a crash reversed her paralysis.
+UTRECHT, The Netherlands Paralympic silver medallist Monique van der Vorst has miraculously become an able-bodied Olympic hopeful after a crash reversed her paralysis.

 While recovering from the trauma, van der Vorst's feet started to tingle and miraculously she began to move them again.
 From that point on she spent months in the hospital and in the rehabilitation centre trying to regain the use of her legs.